hashicorp/terraform/website/docs/language/state/workspaces.html.md

 to freely experiment with changes without affecting the default workspace.

 Non-default workspaces are often related to feature branches in version control.
-The default workspace might correspond to the "master" or "trunk" branch, which describes the intended state of production infrastructure.
+The default workspace might correspond to the "main" or "trunk" branch, which describes the intended state of production infrastructure.
 When a feature branch is created to develop a change, the developer of that feature might create a corresponding workspace and deploy into it a temporary "copy"